 I’ve been sharing how I developed the ideas for my books, because readers often ask: “Where do you get all the ideas for stories?”
-Today, I’ll be talking a little about The Time of My Life, my next book that will be released soon.
+Today, I’ll be talking a little about The Time of My Life, my next gay romance that will be released soon.

 I actually wrote The Time of my Life before I wrote No Filter, the first book in the No Shame Series.
 It’s been sitting for a while on my Mac, patiently awaiting me being ready to edit it.
 Somehow, it didn’t feel like the right time yet.
 I wanted to do the No Shame series first, knowing I could release these quickly and not make readers wait too long.
 But now the time had come to finish this story and share Denver and Judah, the two main characters, with the world.

 The Time of My Life started when I started watching The Voice.
 I love the audition phase especially.
 Once they start the live shows, I’m pretty much done, but the auditions, the battle rounds, and the knock out rounds are great entertainment to me.
 I love getting to know the candidates, but also the judges.
 The banter between Blake Shelton and Adam Levine is hilarious—if somewhat predictable at times.

 Anyway, one day I was watching The Voice and it hit me: what if two guys met and fell in love during this process?
 That’s how the first concept was born.
 I started doing some research into the whole audition process to make it look as authentic as possible, while still allowing enough artistic freedom to make it my own…and make it fit my needs for an emotional gay romance.

 Denver was my first character for this story, and he came easy to me.
 I wanted someone happy and bubbly, someone ridiculously talented…but also someone who’d survived hell.
 That’s where his asshole ex comes in, a guy who won’t take no for an answer and keeps fucking Denver’s life up.